Research Data Management and Sharing

 Documentation and Metadata

 Consider and briefly summarize what information is needed for the data to be read and interpreted in the future.
-Estimate how much time and effort will be needed to create this supporting documentation and ensure that you allow for sufficient resources to cover this.
+Estimate how much time and effort will be required to create this supporting documentation and ensure that you allow for sufficient resources to cover this.

-Storage and backup - archive and preservation plan
+Storage and backup - Archive and Preservation Plan

 ¤.
 Have you made arrangements for the long-term storage and preservation of your data (both physical and digital collection items)?